The Private Wealth & Private Client Review: Cyprus

 - capital sums from approved life assurance policies and provident or pension funds;

-- income from employment services provided abroad to a non-resident employer or an overseas permanent establishment of a resident employer for a period exceeding 90 days in the tax year;
+- income from employment services provided abroad to a non-resident employer or an overseas permanent establishment of a resident employer for a period exceeding 90 days but less than 183 days in the tax year;

 - salaries of officers and crew of ships owned by a Cyprus shipping company that sail under the Cyprus flag and operate in international waters; and